Watch This IMSA Driver Make The Save Of His Career at Watkins Glen

 Keep calm and countersteer on.

-At the Sahlen's Six Hours of Glen last weekend, IMSA Prototype pilot Gustavo Yacaman found himself in—and luckily steered his way out of—a hairy situation in a crowded field.
-He was maneuvering through traffic and squeezed past a pair of competitors who slammed on their brakes, causing Yacaman to lock up and spin 90 degrees towards the grass and the wall.
-High speeds sent him sailing sideways.
-He steered into the turn and was somehow able to regain traction.
-The car straightened seemingly without issue—though presumably with a couple flat-spotted tires.
+At the Sahlen's Six Hours of Glen last weekend, IMSA Prototype pilot Gustavo Yacaman found himself in, and luckily wiggled his way out of, a hairy situation in a crowded field.
+He was working to maneuver through traffic and squeeze past a pair of competitors who slammed on their brakes, causing Yacaman to lock up and spin 90 degrees towards the grass.
+High speeds sent him sailing sideways, but somehow, he never left the tarmac and was able to regain traction, and the car steered itself straight without issue -- how does something like this happen?